MelleStarke/EH2023-G09-Project-MLNTMA/docs/source/datasets/gen_dataset.rst

 Comparison to other datasets
 ------------------------------

-The CICIDS2017 dataset by Sharafaldin et al. (2017) is comprised of the following vector attacks: DoS, DDoS, brute force, XSS, SQL injection, infiltration, port scan and botnet.
+..
+The CICIDS2017 dataset by Sharafaldin et al. comprises of the following vector attacks: DoS, DDoS, brute force, XSS, SQL injection, infiltration, port scan and botnet.
 Our selected subset contains data from Infiltration attacks.
 The reason why we selected this specific subset is because of its heavily unbalanced characteristics (with regard to the benign versus malicious traffic), which make it a more realistic and rerpresentative option, as in the literature and real world samples for the benign (majority) class tend to largely outweigh the minority class samples.

 Table 1 :ref:`my_table_reference` demonstrates the importance of the CICIDS2017 for the Ethical Hacking research community, as it directly compares it to other existing intrusion detection datasets, clearly revealing where previous datasets are lacking and how the present dataset fits more criteria that are important for studying network attacks.